rahulse10/Introduction_to_GIS/1. Introduction/README.md

 # 1. Introduction
 In this section, we were introduced to the basic functionality and tools in ArcGIS Pro.
+We got familiar with the interface, learned how to add shapefiles to the map and how to identify and symbolize information in the shapefiles.
+We also learned how to make a layout of the map and export its image file.

 ## Maps Produced